 Should I moisturise after lactic acid?

+It is considered beneficial to apply moisturiser after lactic acid.
 The main benefit of moisturisers are not only the formulations and active ingredients, but it is also a skincare product that can physically form a protective barrier on the outer surface of the skin.
 By ensuring the epidermis of the skin is fully functioning with the correct levels of water and oil you will find your skin can combat any damage that can come into contact with your face throughout the day.
 By this I mean pollution, UV exposure, central heating and bad weather, all of which can weaken the skin’s barrier making it more likely to flare-up with all manner of skin concerns.
 So, as you can see, preventing this from happening by applying a moisturiser after using lactic acid you will keep the skin healthy and allow the acid to work uninterrupted by contact with potential skin damage.

 How long does it take for lactic acid to work?

-When it comes to using any type of product containing lactic acid, consistency is key to seeing real results.
 Generally speaking, you can expect to see a notable difference in the skin after 4-6 applications of lactic acid during your daily skincare routine.
 As for chemical peels, on average about 2 treatments between 1-2 months will give the skin an overall improved look and feel.
 Luckily for us, lactic acid is gentle enough to use every day but keep in mind that results won’t happen overnight so try not to overuse the acid as this can cause irritation.

 TRY OUR BEST-SELLING SKINCARE PRODUCTS